cwgstreet/cloudSmoker/README.md

 Hardware is based around the NodeMCU (V1.0) ESP8266-12E microcontroller module (for both for WiFi access and microcontroller), two Maverick ET-732/733 thermistor probes, an external ADS1015 "12-bit" ADC, plus a 1602 LCD and rotary encoder for user set-up configuration and display.
 Minor thermistor and power filtering was also employed for stability.

-Coding was done using VS Code / PlatformIO IDE with data uploaded to ThingSpeak for display and further processing.
-Push exception notifications are done through Twitter using Thingspeak's React / ThingTweet functionality.
-(Todo:  export cook logs to Google Sheets).
+Coding was done using VS Code / PlatformIO IDE platform with data uploaded to ThingSpeak for display and further processing.
+Push exception notifications are done through Twitter using Thingspeak's React / ThingTweet functionality.  (:warning: Todo:  export cook logs to Google Sheets).

 ### Project Overview  ###